São Paulo Railway Company: Serra Nova – the second incline system

 The large volume of coffee shipments and the growth of the cities in the São Paulo region required more transport capacity.
 Therefore, the construction of a second incline system started in 1895.
 The new line ran parallel to the already existing one in about 2 mi distance.
 It had five sections using continuous steel wire ropes which were moved by stationary 1000 hp steam engines.
 Each section was about 2000 m long and had a grade of 8%.
 Two to three wagons were coupled to the rope with the help of small locomotives fitted with grip engaging with the cable.
 These locomotives were also able to handle the wagons in the terminal station and between the sections so that the operation of the incline system was facilitated.
 The locomotives have been called Locobreque (transl.: Brake locomotives).
 In case the weight of the wagons to be lifted was too heavy compared to the wagons lowered at the same time, tank cars filled with water were used to counterbalance the system.
-The incline system was used in revenue service till 1982.
+The incline system was used in revenue service until 1982.